elenavanengelenmaslova/the-christmas-challenge/README.md

 ## Architecture

-In this workshop we are going to build an application that processes events on event bridge with AWS Lambda; saves the result in DynamoDB NoSQL database and exposes the data via GraphQL through AWS AppSync:
+In this workshop we are going to build a simple event driven application that processes events on event bridge with AWS Lambda; saves the result in DynamoDB NoSQL database; and exposes the data via GraphQL through AWS AppSync:
 ![event-app](instructions/images/EventApp.png)

+At the end of the workshop you should have an understanding of how to build, configure and deploy an AWS serverless application in Kotlin using CDK in Kotlin.

 ## Instructions